-We’ve compiled a brief compensation and benefits budgeting guide to help your organization make important pay and health care decisions this fall.
-The guide summarizes the latest and most important trends we’re seeing related to administering compensation and health care benefits, which affect your organization as it plans for 2013.
+We’ve compiled a brief compensation and benefits budgeting guide to help your organization make important pay and health care decisions for fall 2012.
+The guide summarizes the latest and most important trends as of September, 2012 related to administering compensation and health care benefits, which affect your organization as it plans for 2013.

 Employers project 3% pay increases.

 Salary budget planning surveys for 2012/2013 consistently report average actual pay increases of about 3% for 2012 and project pay increases of about 3% for 2013.
 Specifically, national, regional, and local survey findings predict increases of 2.9%-3.0% for 2013 for most levels of employees, up from 2.7%-2.8% over the past few years.
 A breakdown of the projections from these surveys is summarized below.

 Source: ERC, Mercer, Hay Group, WorldatWork, Aon Hewitt, Towers Watson, Culpepper

 Projected increases in the non-profit industry tend to be slightly lower.
 On a national level, increases of 2.6% are predicted for 2013, based on a survey by CompData.
 Locally, Northeast Ohio non-profits project increases of 2.8%, based on ERC's 2012 Wage & Salary Adjustment Survey.

 Pay increases continue to be differentiated by performance.